 Research by Mind has found that work is the most stressful factor in people’s lives, more so than financial problems and health.
 A further study by Perkbox found that 79% of employees commonly experience work-related stress, with just 1% saying they never feel stressed at work

-In this, the first article in our Managing Business Stress series, we’re going to explore what workplace stress is, what the common causes of workplace stress are and how we respond to those triggers.
+In this, the first article in our Managing Business Stress series, we’re going to explore what work-related stress is, what the common causes of work-related stress are and how we respond to those triggers.

 ‘A condition or feeling experienced when a person perceives that the demands placed on them exceed the personal and social resources they are able to mobilise’.

 More simply, stress is the adverse reaction we have when excessive pressures or demands are placed on us.
 In the workplace, that can take lots of different forms.

 All of these have one thing in common: a loss of control.

 For example, a worker might feel stressed if they don’t have the skills or knowledge to do a job properly.
 They may also feel stressed if they don’t have the time to meet tight deadlines or have difficult relationships with colleagues or superiors.

 Is Work-Related Stress an Illness?

 A common mistake people make when talking about stress is thinking about it as an illness.
 Stress in itself is not an illness.
 It is a natural reaction to something unexpected or that frustrates our goals.
 Even when your workplace is well-designed, organised, and managed, you can still feel stressed from time to time.
 It’s when the feeling of being stressed is prolonged and exceeds your ability to cope that it starts to become a problem.